Mapping Quantum Threats: An Engineering Inventory of Cryptographic Dependencies: Inventory of Quantum Risks

 \subsubsection{Web and Mail Security}

 \textbf{Web PKI (X.509).} The global Web trust model binds domain names to public keys via CA-issued X.509 certificates \cite{rfc5280}, which use RSA or ECDSA for digital signatures.
-In a post-quantum setting, these signatures would be forgeable via Shor’s algorithm, enabling undetectable impersonation of HTTPS endpoints.
+In a post-quantum setting, these signatures would be forgeable, enabling undetectable impersonation of HTTPS endpoints assuming a concurrent failure of the revocation infrastructure.
 In anticipation, multiple commercial CAs and PKI vendors have begun issuing pilot \emph{hybrid} or PQ-signed certificates under private trust or limited programs, pairing classical (RSA/ECDSA) and post-quantum signatures to preserve backward compatibility during transition.

 \textbf{S/MIME (CMS).} Secure/Multipurpose Internet Mail Extensions (S/MIME) provides end-to-end authentication and confidentiality for enterprise email using the Cryptographic Message Syntax (CMS, RFC~5652) as its container format \cite{rfc8551,rfc5652}.
 CMS defines \emph{SignedData} objects (digital signatures over message content and attributes) and \emph{EnvelopedData} objects (a content-encryption key, e.g., AES, wrapped for one or more recipients).
 In typical deployments, signatures use RSA or ECDSA, while confidentiality relies on either RSA key transport (the CEK encrypted to the recipient’s RSA public key) or ECC key agreement (ECDH per RFC~5753) to derive a key-encryption key (KEK) that wraps the CEK \cite{rfc5753}.
 Because S/MIME generally lacks forward secrecy (the CEK is bound to recipients’ long-term public keys), captured ciphertexts remain decryptable if those long-term keys are compromised in the future.